TeneryResearch/GenderOpenData/README.md

 ## License

 The GenderOpenData platform is a volunteer-driven data platform.
-Copyright (c) 2021 - 2022 Center for Women's Rights Advocacy
+Copyright (c) 2021 - 2025 Tenery Research Limited.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by